hacdias/hacdias.com/content/posts/2026/05/03/lommelse-land/index.md

 photos:
   - url: image:2026-05-03-lommelse-land-1
     title: Entrance of the hike route
+    alt: A sandy path flanked by two rows of vertical wooden posts marking the entrance to a forest trail
     width: 7728
     height: 5152
   - url: image:2026-05-03-lommelse-land-2
     title: Lush landscape
+    alt: A grassy meadow with a faint dirt track running through it, framed by green trees on either side
     width: 8018
     height: 2961
   - url: image:2026-05-03-lommelse-land-3
     title: Lommelse Sahara
+    alt: An open heathland with dry grasses and small pines, backed by a row of dense pine trees under a partly cloudy sky
     width: 8022
     height: 4512
   - url: image:2026-05-03-lommelse-land-4
     title: Sunlit pine forest with tall, slender trunks
+    alt: Tall slender pine trunks in a sunlit forest casting long shadows across a mossy green floor
     width: 7728
     height: 5152
   - url: image:2026-05-03-lommelse-land-5
     title: Sunlit pine forest with tall, slender trunks
+    alt: A pine forest on a sandy dune slope with sunlight filtering between the slim trunks
     width: 7728
     height: 5152
   - url: image:2026-05-03-lommelse-land-6
     title: Sunlit pine forest with tall, slender trunks
+    alt: A clearing in a pine forest with a sandy floor and softly rolling dunes between the trees
     width: 7728
     height: 5152
   - url: image:2026-05-03-lommelse-land-7
     title: Sunlit pine forest with tall, slender trunks
+    alt: A sunlit forest clearing with a fallen pine trunk lying on the sandy ground in the foreground
     width: 7728
     height: 5152
   - url: image:2026-05-03-lommelse-land-8
     title: Lush landscape
+    alt: A panoramic view of an open grass field with a long line of pine trees on the horizon
     width: 4843
     height: 1788
 location: